intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 of off-the shelf routers, called "Whiteboxes", with measurement software developed by {{tools.samknows}}.
-These Whiteboxes perform an array of network tests and report availability based whether test connections were successful or n.o
+These Whiteboxes perform an array of network tests and report availability based whether test connections were successful or not.

 Measuring available capacity can be helpful to the end-users, but it is even more valuable for service providers and application